johnno1962/Diamond/README.md

     }
 ```

-Raise any issues you encounter using SwiftScripting against this github project
+Raise any issues you encounter using SafeScripting against this github project
 or you can get in touch with any suggestions via script (at) johnholdsworth.com
 or on Twitter [@Injection4Xcode](https://twitter.com/#!/@Injection4Xcode).